aryaa-rajouria/aryaa-rajouria.github.io/index.md

 - Carll, E., **Rajouria, A.**, Wilson, D., Cunningham, S., Riskin, E., & Litzler, E. (2024).
 Engineering Counterspaces to Address Inequities in Preparation for Undergraduate Academics.
 Studies in Engineering Education, 5(2).

-- Carll, E., Rajouria, A., Schachtman, R., Canner, J. E., Miller, J. B., & Rodriguez, A. (2025, February). **Pathways into Statistics and Data Science for Academically Talented Undergraduate Students with Low Incomes**.
+- Carll, E., **Rajouria, A.**, Schachtman, R., Canner, J. E., Miller, J. B., & Rodriguez, A. (2025, February).
+Pathways into Statistics and Data Science for Academically Talented Undergraduate Students with Low Incomes.
 In 2025 Collaborative Network for Engineering & Computing Diversity (CoNECD).